Skip to content

 Enable Custom TLS Certificate

-Tick the Enable Custom TLS certificate to enable the use of your TLS certificate.
+Tick the Enable custom TLS certificate to enable the use of your TLS certificate.

 Private key (Base64)